-The early grades' goal emphasizes the need for SREB states to close achievement gaps for students of racial
+The early grades' goal emphasizes the need for SREB states to close achievement gaps for students of racial and ethnic groups, for those from low-income households, and for those who are English language learners.

-- In math, the gap between black and white students scoring at or above Proficient on NAEP narrowed by 4 percentage points from 2011 to 2015 to 24 points.
-The gap for Hispanic students narrowed by 15 points over the period to 5 points. - In reading, the gap between black and white students scoring at or above Proficient narrowed by 2 points from 2011 to 2015 to 20 points.
-The gap for Hispanic students narrowed by 4 points over the period to 7 points.
+- In math, the percentages of black, Hispanic and white students scoring at or above Proficient on NAEP fell from 2011 to 2015. - In reading, the percentages of black, Hispanic and white students scoring at or above Proficient on NAEP fell over the period.